LitExtension Blog

 On the flip side, Shopify does have a few limitations regarding SEO.
 For example, it's not fully customizable regarding URLs, and creating sub-categories can be a bit tricky.

 Nonetheless, Shopify has all the essential features I need for eCommerce SEO, and they're pretty easy to use.
-The SEO apps for Shopify are also known for being user-friendly when it comes to installation and operation.
+The SEO apps for Shopify are also known for being user-friendly in terms of installation and operation.

 With Shopify, setting up a blog and creating posts is a breeze.
 It doesn't take much time or effort, and I can easily optimize my Shopify blog for SEO with just a few clicks.